 The Bits Must Flow -or- (Net)Working Through the Abstractions

-A presentation at THAT Conference, WI 2023 in July 2023 in Wisconsin Dells, WI, USA by Fen Aldrich
+A presentation at THAT Conference, WI 2023 in July 2023 in Wisconsin Dells, WI, USA by fen aldrich

 Slide 1